Viewpoint Push Planning for Mapping of Unknown Confined Spaces: Our Approach

 \subsubsection{\textbf{Reward}}

 We keep the reward function as simple as possible to aid the training.
 The reward consists of two parts: \mathleft

 \mathleft

-$r_{\mathit{sparse}}$ penalizes each contact with the object.
-Since the goal is to map the environment in as few time steps as possible, we penalize each step in $r_{\mathit{cont}}$ according to the move cost $c(p_t)$.
-The higher $IG(M)$, the more space has been unveiled during one step, which is positively rewarded. $\alpha$ and $\beta$ are used to weight closer viewpoints with the effectiveness of the viewpoint.
-Finally, the total reward can be expressed as $r = r_{\mathit{sparse}} + r_{\mathit{cont}}$.
+$r_{\mathit{coll}}$ penalizes each contact with the object according to a predefined high negative value $\eta$.
+Since the goal is to map the environment in as few time steps as possible, we penalize each step in $r_{\mathit{gain}}$ according to the move cost $c(p_t)$.
+The higher $IG(M)$, the more space has been uncovered during one step, which is positively rewarded. $\alpha$ and $\beta$ are used to weight closer viewpoints with the effectiveness of the viewpoint.
+Finally, the total reward can be expressed as $r = r_{\mathit{coll}} + r_{\mathit{gain}}$.